-The state of Delaware has adopted national and international energy conservation standards to guide statewide rules and regulations for the building sector.
-The DNREC Division of Climate, Coastal, & Energy issues and regularly updates regulations based on these standards, which come from the International Code Council (ICC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+Delaware has adopted national and international energy conservation standards to guide statewide rules and regulations for the building sector.
+DNREC’s Division of Climate, Coastal and Energy issues and regularly updates regulations based on these standards, which come from the International Code Council (ICC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).